ZacBlanco/zacblanco.github.io/education/social-psychology/notes-2.md

  - Regulatory Fit
  - Forewarning and Resistance

-**Inoculation Hypothesis**: The idea that expsure to weak versions of a persuasive argument increases later resistance to that argument
+**Inoculation Hypothesis**: The idea that exposure to weak versions of a persuasive argument increases later resistance to that argument

 **Psychological Reactance**: The theory that people react against threats to their freedom by asserting themselves and perceiving the threatened freedom as more attractive.